From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive

-Importance sampling is a technique widely used in statistics \cite{kloek1978bayesian}, rare-event simulation \cite{bucklew2004introduction}, and off-policy reinforcement learning \cite{espeholt2018impala}.
+In view of Proposition~\ref{prop:universal-convergence} and the definition of the asynchronous Bellman operator in~\eqref{def:asynchronousBE}, suppose that $(S_k, A_k, S_{k+1})$ were sampled from the distribution $\nu' \in \Delta(\mathcal{Y})$ defined by $\nu'(y) = p(s' \mid s, a)/(|\mathcal{S}||\mathcal{A}|)$ for all $y = (s, a, s') \in \mathcal{Y}$.
+Equivalently, $\nu'$ is induced by sampling $S_k \sim \mathrm{Unif}(\mathcal{S})$, $A_k \sim \mathrm{Unif}(\mathcal{A})$, and $S_{k+1} \sim p(\cdot \mid S_k, A_k)$.
+In this case, we would have $D = I/(|\mathcal{S}||\mathcal{A}|)$, and the asynchronous Bellman equation would share the same set of solutions as the original Bellman equation.
+However, when following the trajectory of the Markov chain $\{Y_k = (S_k, A_k, S_{k+1})\}$, even asymptotically, we receive samples only from its stationary distribution $\nu$, given by $\nu(y) = \mu(s)\pi(a \mid s)p(s' \mid s, a)$ for any $y = (s, a, s') \in \mathcal{Y}$.
+In this view, the natural fix for $Q$-learning with universal stepsizes is \emph{importance sampling}, which is a technique widely used in statistics \cite{kloek1978bayesian}, rare-event simulation \cite{bucklew2004introduction}, and off-policy RL \cite{espeholt2018impala}.
 Specifically, when direct sampling from a target distribution is difficult, importance sampling enables the estimation of expectations with respect to the target distribution by instead drawing samples from a different, more accessible distribution, referred to as the behavior distribution.
 The key idea is to reweight the samples drawn from the behavior distribution according to the likelihood ratio between the target and behavior distributions.